 The Matrix Model of Addiction Treatment: A Guide

-The Matrix Model of addiction treatment is an integrated form of substance abuse treatment that combines different evidence-based therapeutic interventions to treat people who struggle with stimulant use disorder.1
+The Matrix Model of addiction treatment is an integrated form of substance use treatment that combines different evidence-based therapeutic interventions to treat people who struggle with stimulant use disorder.1

 The Matrix Institute in Los Angeles, California developed this therapeutic model in the 1980s as a new way of helping the growing numbers of people struggling with stimulant addiction during the height of the cocaine epidemic.
 The available addiction treatment models at that time did not address the unique needs and concerns of people who were using stimulants, such as crack/cocaine and methamphetamine.1

-Before the Matrix model, a structured outpatient approach to treating stimulant addiction didn’t exist.
-This gap prompted the Matrix model creators to formulate a different approach to stimulant addiction that directly addressed the needs of people recovering from stimulant abuse and addiction.1,2
+Before the Matrix Model, a structured outpatient approach to treating stimulant addiction didn’t exist.
+This gap prompted the Matrix Model creators to formulate a different approach to stimulant addiction that directly addressed the needs of people recovering from stimulant misuse and addiction.1,2

-What is the Matrix Model of Addiction Treatment?
+What is the Matrix Model for Addiction Treatment?

-The Matrix Model is an integrative treatment model meant to directly address the needs of people who suffer from stimulant addiction through the strategic combination of evidence-based therapies.1 People who participate in Matrix therapy participate in an intensive outpatient treatment program for 16 weeks, where they are provided different evidence-based therapies in a highly structured environment.1 While the creators of the Matrix Model originally intended that this model addressed people with stimulant addictions, some researchers examine the Matrix model for its potential benefits for treating addiction to other substances, including opioids.3
+The Matrix Model is an integrative treatment model meant to directly address the needs of people who suffer from stimulant addiction through the strategic combination of evidence-based therapies.1 People who participate in Matrix therapy participate in an intensive outpatient treatment program for 16 weeks, where they are provided different evidence-based therapies in a highly structured environment.1 While the creators of the Matrix Model originally intended that this model address people with stimulant addictions, some researchers examined the Matrix Model for its potential benefits for treating addiction to other substances, including opioids.3

 The founders of the Matrix Model developed their approach primarily as a way of treating addiction to cocaine/crack and methamphetamine.1,4 During treatment, people are guided through a variety of methods to help them recover from addiction, such as addiction education, information on recovery and relapse, and familiarization with self-help programs.4